-In type 1 AT deficiency, your body does not produce enough antithrombin.
+In type 1 AT deficiency, your body does not make enough antithrombin.
 Type 1 AT deficiency

 Why do I need this test?

-You might have one or both of these tests if you have had a problem with blood clots.
+You may need one or both of these tests if you have had a problem with blood clots.

-a vein and then travels – or "embolizes" – to another part of the body) before you turn 50
+a vein and then travels (embolizes) to another part of the body.

-A family history of blood clotting problems
+A family history of blood-clotting problems

 What other tests might I have along with this test?

 Antithrombin deficiency is one possible cause of a tendency to form unwanted blood

 What do my test results mean?

 People with genetically inherited antithrombin deficiency typically have test results

-or have any medical significance.
+or have any health significance.
 Therefore, the main concern is with AT deficiency.